 In this situation, the application for payment is NOT considered to be an invoice for GST/HST purposes, since it is only a request that a certificate for payment be issued.
 Therefore, GST/HST does not become payable when the application is issued.

-Where an invoice is not issued in respect of the certified amount, GST/HST becomes payable on the amount certified on the day the client pays the amount, or on the day the client has to pay the amount under the terms of the contract, whichever day is earlier.
+ice is not issued in respect of the certified amount, GST/HST becomes payable on the amount certified on the day the client pays the amount, or on the day the client has to pay the amount under the terms of the contract, whichever day is earlier.

 Example: A contractor submits a monthly progress application on June 30th for work performed in the previous 30-day period.
 That amount is certified on July 8th and is due and payable under the contract on July 18th.
 No invoice is issued in respect of the certified amount.
 The GST is payable on the certified amount on July 18th, unless payment is made earlier.